ivotron/paper-template/README.md

-# Docker- and Pandoc-based Template for Academic Articles
+# Academic articles template

 The goal of this project is to expedite the generation of academic articles.
-Pandoc is a _swiss army knife_ of document generation, it's main goal is to separate content from presentation.
+[Pandoc](http://pandoc.org) is a _swiss army knife_ of document generation, its main goal is to separate content from presentation.
+[Docker](http://docker.io) solves the "dependency hell".
+The two combined makes for a great productivity tool.

 The `main.md` file is a very simple example of a format-agnostic article.
-The `demos` folder contains a list of bash scripts that show how to produce articles in distinct formats.
+The `demos` folder contains a list of bash scripts that show how to generate format-specific documents.
 Take a look at the [README](demos/README.md) for more.

 ## Dependencies